 The Australian Shepherd has a double coat, and two layers of hair.

-The undercoat of hair is white, dense, and fluffy.
+The undercoat of the hair is white, dense, and fluffy.
 It is thermal insulation.
 The hairs of the undercoat fall out, but much less than those of the outer coat.

 How Often Should You Groom a Red tri color Australian Shepherd?